 HI-LEX with factory in Czech Republic

-Japanese component supplier HI-LEX Corp. is investing CZK 1.16 billion (EUR ) and will employee 250 people at a new facility in the Czech Republic.
+Japanese component supplier HI-LEX Corp. is investing CZK 1.16 billion (EUR 43 million) and will employee 250 people at a new facility in the Czech Republic.

 The subsidiary HI-LEX Czech, s.r.o., which will manufacture door systems for automobiles, is located in Most.
 Construction of the company’s factory in Most should be completed in June 2018.
 HI-LEX Czech intends to hire 100 employees in the first phase and plans to eventually employ up to 250 people by 2023.